Loading...

-South Carolina HOA fine authority, no statutory cap, lien procedures, foreclosure prohibition, and how SC compares to Florida, Georgia & North Carolina.
+South Carolina HOA fine authority, no statutory cap, lien and judicial-foreclosure procedures, and how SC compares to Florida, Georgia & North Carolina.

 Governing Law: South Carolina Homeowners Association Act — SC Code §27-30-110 et seq.